-"We propose a model of shared risk that is ethical because you are preventing the risk of pregnancy in a female partner, and we're considering the sum total of risk between male and female partner," Logan Nickels, research director at MCI, said.
+"We propose a model of shared risk that is ethical because you are preventing the risk of pregnancy in a female partner, and we're considering the sum total of risk between male and female partner," said Logan Nickels, research director at MCI.

 While this idea has yet to win over health regulators and companies, it may be catching on more quickly among the general population.

-The pitch: if worn at least 15 hours a day for a few months, it lowers sperm production enough to cause temporary and reversible infertility.
+Theoreme, the company behind Andro-Switch, says the device, if worn at least 15 hours a day for a few months, lowers sperm production enough to cause temporary and reversible infertility.

-"I think that a lot of people are understanding that instead of a fifth hormone-releasing IUD on the market, maybe we can have one male contraceptive," Nickels said.
+Nickels, of MCI, added that "a lot of people are understanding that instead of a fifth hormone-releasing IUD on the market, maybe we can have one male contraceptive".

-Recent studies suggest many men would consider hormonal birth control if it were available.
+Recent studies do suggest many men would consider hormonal birth control if it were available.

 In the US alone, 77 per cent of sexually active men aged 18 to 44 surveyed in 2017 were "very or somewhat" interested in trying out a male form of birth control other than condoms or vasectomy.